chartjs/chartjs-plugin-annotation/docs/guide/migrationV2.md

  * When [scatter charts](https://www.chartjs.org/docs/latest/charts/scatter.html) are used, the interaction default `mode` in Chart.js is `point`, while, in the previous plugin version, the default was `nearest`.

 The `dblclick` event hook was removed from annotations options because, being executed asynchronously, it can not enable the chart re-rendering, automatically after processing the event completely.
 This is important when the user requires re-draws.
 It gets slow and messy if every event hook does the draw (or update!).

+## Types

+`chartjs-plugin-annotation` plugin version 2 removes the compatibility with TypeScript versions less than 4.1 which is the minimum supported one.